-VA provides Veterans the ability to request their medical records by submitting a VA Form 10-5345a to their VA health facility's medical records or release of information office.
+VA provides Veterans the ability to request their medical records through the privacy officer at their local VA facility.
 A list of regional VA offices may be found at: http://benefits.va.gov/benefits/offices.asp

 7.1b If the system is exempt from the access provisions of the Privacy Act, please explain the basis for the exemption or cite the source where this explanation may be found, for example, a Final Rule published in the Code of Federal Regulations (CFR)?